Is A Double Wishbone Better Than Multi-Link Suspension?

 Repair

-Particularly with respect to dealing with problems, mechanics opine that multi-link setups are among the hardest to diagnose and fix.
+Particularly concerning dealing with problems, mechanics opine that multi-link setups are among the hardest to diagnose and fix.
 If you have a double wishbone setup on your car, at least you can rest assured that your mechanic will have no trouble fixing it.

 Better Handling